-Kissin was born in Moscow to a Russian Jewish family.
-Recognized as a child prodigy at age six, he began piano studies at the Gnessin State Musical College in Moscow.
-At the school, he became a student of Anna Kantor, who remained Kissin’s only piano teacher.
+Evgeny Kissin, one of today’s foremost concert pianists, was born in 1971 in Moscow, into a Jewish family.
+Recognized as a prodigy when he was just two years old, he began piano studies at Gnessin Musical School with Anna Kantor, who remained Kissin’s only piano teacher.

-Kissin makes regular recital tours of Europe, America and Asia.
-He has performed with nearly all the leading orchestras of the world, under such conductors as Claudio Abbado, Vladimir Ashkenazy, Daniel Barenboim, Myung-Whun Chung, Sir Colin Davis, Valery Gergiev, Carlo Maria Giulini, Mariss Jansons, Herbert von Karajan, Dmitri Kitaenko, Jan Latham-Koenig, James Levine, Sir Andrew Davis, Lorin Maazel, Zubin Mehta, Riccardo Muti, Seiji Ozawa, Sir Simon Rattle, Sir Georg Solti, Vladimir Spivakov, Yevgeny Svetlanov and Yuri Temirkanov.
-Kissin has also performed chamber music with Martha Argerich, Gidon Kremer, James Levine, Mischa Maisky, Thomas Quasthoff, Isaac Stern, Yuri Bashmet, and others.
+Kissin regularly tours Europe, America and Asia.
+He has appeared with nearly all the leading orchestras in the world, under Claudio Abbado, Vladimir Ashkenazy, Daniel Barenboim, Myung-Whun Chung, Sir Colin Davis, Carlo Maria Giulini, Mariss Jansons, Dmitri Kitaenko, Jan Latham-Koenig, James Levine, Sir Andrew Davis, Lorin Maazel, Riccardo Muti, Seiji Ozawa, Sir Simon Rattle, Sir Georg Solti, Yevgeny Svetlanov, and Yuri Temirkanov.
+He performed chamber music with Martha Argerich, Gidon Kremer, James Levine, Mischa Maisky, Thomas Quasthoff, Isaac Stern, Yuri Bashmet among others.

-Many musical awards and tributes from around the world have been bestowed upon Kissin.
-In 1987 he received the Crystal Prize of the Osaka Symphony Hall for the best performance of the year in 1986 (his first performance in Japan).
-In 1991 he received the Musician of the Year Prize from the Chigiana Academy of Music in Siena, Italy.
-He was special guest at the 1992 Grammy Awards Ceremony, broadcast live to an audience estimated at over one billion, and became Musical America's youngest Instrumentalist of the Year in 1995.
-In 1997 he received the prestigious Triumph Award for his outstanding contribution to Russia's culture, one of the highest cultural honors to be awarded in the Russian Republic, and again, the youngest-ever awardee.
-He was the first pianist to be invited to give a recital at the BBC Proms (1997), and, in the 2000 season, was the first concerto soloist ever to be invited to play in the Proms opening concert.
-In May 2001 Kissin was awarded an Honorary Doctorate of Music by the Manhattan School of Music.
-In December 2003 in Moscow, he received the Shostakovich Award, one of Russia's highest musical honors.
-In June 2005 he was awarded an Honorary Membership of the Royal Academy of Music in London.
-In March 2009 he was awarded an Honorary Doctorate of Letters from the Hong Kong University.
-Recent reviews have remarked on changes in Kissin's playing.
-His early reputation as a full-throttle virtuoso still pertains, but now in his forties, the pianist has provoked recent critics to comment on qualities of reflection and severity, even to the point of charges of monochromaticism with no sense of a bigger musical picture.
+Many musical awards and tributes from around the world have been bestowed upon Evgeny Kissin.
+He received the Crystal Prize of the Osaka Symphony Hall for the Best Performance of the Year 1986 (his first appearance in Japan); in 1991, was named Musician of the Year by Accademia Chigiana in Siena, Italy.
+He was special guest at the 1992 Grammy Awards Ceremony, broadcast live to a global audience of over one billion, and became Musical America's youngest Instrumentalist of the Year in 1994.
+In 1997, he became the youngest recipient of the prestigious Triumph Award for outstanding contribution to Russia's culture, among the highest cultural prizes in the Russian Republic.
+Kissin was the first concerto soloist ever to play, in 2000, in the London Proms season opening concert.
+In May 2001, he was awarded an Honorary Doctorate of Music by the Manhattan School of Music.
+In 2003 he received the Shostakovich Award, one of Russia's highest musical honors.
+In June 2005 he was accorded an Honorary Membership of the Royal Academy of Music in London.
+In March 2009, received an Honorary Doctorate of Letters from the Hong Kong University.
+Kissin also holds Honorary Doctorates from Ben Gurion University in Beersheba and Hebrew University in Jerusalem.